adelstiti/adelstiti/README.md

 ### 🧐 More About Me:

 - 🔭 &nbsp; I’m currently working on something cool :wink:
-- 🌱 &nbsp; I’m currently learning GraphQL
+- 🌱 &nbsp; I’m currently learning Nuxt.js
-- 👨🏻‍💻 &nbsp; Most of my projects are available on <a href="https://github.com/adelstiti?tab=repositories" target="_blank">Github</a>
+- 👨🏻‍💻 &nbsp; Most of my projects are available on <a href="https://adelstiti.github.io/" target="_blank">my portfolio</a>
 - ⚡ &nbsp;  Fun fact: 0.1+0.2 // 0.30000000000000004
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help
 - 🤝 &nbsp; See more about me on <a href="https://adelstiti.github.io/" target="_blank">adelstiti.github.io</a>